holger-m/Trial-and-error-learning-modeling-scripts/README.md

 Analysis steps: 1.
 Likelihood estimation, 2.
 Response generation, 3.
 Lost probabilities, 4.
 Error types

-If your are using data or code from this repository, please cite Mohr et al., 2018:
+If you are using data or code from this repository, please cite Mohr et al., 2018:

 @article{Mohr1006621,
     author = {Mohr, Holger AND Zwosta, Katharina AND Markovic, Dimitrije AND Bitzer, Sebastian AND Wolfensteller, Uta AND Ruge, Hannes},